 Students in this program may be exposed to blood-borne pathogens and infectious diseases through the provision of clinical services.
 It is for this reason that students are provided instruction on infectious diseases, mechanisms of disease transmission, and infection control procedures to reduce the risk of disease transmission, including those published by national public health agencies, the Occupational Safety and Health Administration (OSHA), and the U.S. Centers for Disease Control and Prevention (CDC).
 For more information, please refer to our student OSHA hazardous communication standard (PDF) and student exposure classification bloodborne pathogens (PDF) forms.

 Why Choose Central Piedmont

-Our program is accredited by the Commission on Accreditation of Ophthalmic Medical Programs (CoA-OMP).
+Our program is accredited by the International Council of Accreditation (ICA).
 Our certification exam pass rates are greater than 90% and job placement rate exceeds 95%.
 We teach students to be leaders in their industry and set high standards for our students.
 Learn from field-experienced instructors, gain valuable hands-on experience before you graduate, and complete your diploma at a fraction of the cost as compared to a private school.

 Real World Education